-UPDATE 1-S.African watchdog defends bid to weaken central bank inflation mandate
+UPDATE 2-S.Africa's Gigaba files challenge to bid to change cenbank's policy mandate

 * Finance minister, parliament also oppose proposal

-* Row over central bank has hit rand, government bonds (Recasts with watchdog's comments)
+* Row over central bank has hit rand, government bonds (Recasts lede with finmin lodging official challenge)

 By Olivia Kumwenda-Mtambo

+JOHANNESBURG, July 6 South Africa's Finance Minister Malusi Gigaba on Thursday lodged a court challenge to the anti-graft watchdog's proposal that the central bank be forced to switch the target of its monetary policy from inflation and currency stability to economic growth.

-JOHANNESBURG, July 6 South Africa's main public watchdog stood by its bid to force the central bank to target growth rather than inflation, dismissing a legal challenge that the move was unconstitutional.
+Earlier in the day the anti-graft unit head Busisiwe Mkhwebane, whose official title is Public Protector, stood by her bid to force the central bank to target growth rather than inflation.

-The head of the Public Protector Busisiwe Mkhwebane, set off a political row last month when she said the South African Reserve Bank's mandate should focus on growth rather than inflation and the currency - rattling investors and the rand.
+Mkhwebane set off a political row last month when she said the South African Reserve Bank's mandate should focus on growth and not on inflation and the currency, rattling investors and the rand.

-The central bank has filed a court challenge to quash the recommendation, which is also opposed by Finance Minister Malusi Gigaba and parliament.
+The central bank has filed a court challenge to quash the recommendation, which is also opposed by parliament and now officially by the Treasury.

+In an affidavit published on the Treasury website, Gigaba said that the Public Protector's recommendations violated several provisions of the constitution and that she should have consulted the finance minister before making the proposal.

+"There is no basis to the conclusion that the Reserve Bank should not play the role of protecting the value of the currency," Gigaba said.

-The Public Protector's spokeswoman Cleopatra Mosana said Mkhwebane had filed a notice opposing the challenges to her recommendation.
+Earlier on Thursday the Public Protector's spokeswoman Cleopatra Mosana said Mkhwebane had filed a notice opposing the challenges to her recommendation.

 "The Public Protector is empowered, by the constitution, to take appropriate remedial action with regard to any improper conduct in the state affairs or conduct, or conduct in the state affairs which may result in any impropriety or prejudice," Mosana said.